 Inspired by La Scala’s classic chop, Nancy’s chopped salad at Pizzeria Mozza is the kind of salad that could constitute an entire meal, and is also not really very good for you.
 Sure, there’s lettuce, but there’s also (thankfully) a whole lot of salami and provolone to cancel it out.
 It’s a balanced meal in salad form, and might just be better than the original.

 Your Order: Caesar Salad

 The caesar salad at Huckleberry is sometimes a kale version, sometimes lettuce, and either way, always part of our regular rotation here.
 It’s nothing fancy - a big bowl of greens with croutons and parmesan, some cranberries, and a lot of dressing.
-Which is really the best way to be with caesar dressing.
+Which is the right way to be with caesar dressing.